NYU-RTS/rts-docs/docs/hpc/02_connecting_to_hpc/01_connecting_to_hpc.md

 -   Log into cluster using regular login/password and then add the content of generated public key file (the one with .pub) to `$HOME/.ssh/authorized_keys` on cluster

 -   Next time you will log into cluster no password will be required

-For additional recommendations on how to configure your SSH sessions, see the [ssh configuring and x11 forwarding page](./02_ssh_tunneling_and_x11_forwarding.md).

 [nyu vpn link]: https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html